mhcrnl/ogcalc/doc/ogcalc.rst

 make programs much simpler, and hence increase their long-term maintainability.
 However, some problems remain:

-\begin{itemize}
-\item Much type checking is done at run-time.
+* Much type checking is done at run-time.
 This might mean errors only show up when the code is in production use.
-\item Although object-oriented, using objects in C is a bit clunky.
+* Although object-oriented, using objects in C is a bit clunky.
   In addition, it is very difficult (although not impossible) to derive new widgets from existing ones using GObject, or override a class method or signal.
 Most programmers do not bother, or just use "compound widgets", which are just a container containing more widgets.
-\item Signal handlers are not type safe.
+* Signal handlers are not type safe.
 This could result in undefined behaviour, or a crash, if a signal handler does not have a signature compatible with the signal it is connected to.
-\item Signal handlers are functions, and there is often a need to resort to using global variables and casting structures to type
+* Signal handlers are functions, and there is often a need to resort to using global variables and casting structures to type
   \type{gpointer} to pass complex information to a callback though its
   \variable{data} argument.
 If Glade or GObject are used, this can be avoided, however.
-\end{itemize}

 Gtkmm offers solutions to most of these problems.
 Firstly, all of the GTK+ objects are available as native C++ classes.
 The object accessor